 The school canteen provides a food service during lunch and break times.
 It offers a range of healthy snacks and beverages.

-Sports facilities are an important element of the school with a football pitch and grassed areas, two swimming pools, one for the Elementary School students and the other for the Middle and High School students and the gymnasium which is used for indoor activities and sports as required, two Basketball Courts, and an Indoor Football Court.
+Sports facilities are an important element of the school with a football pitch and grassed areas, a swimming pool, a gymnasium which is used for indoor activities and sports as required, two Basketball Courts, and an Indoor Football Court.

 What the inspectors say

-The upgrade after so many years is evidently attributable in large part to the leadership and management of the school.
+The upgrade after so many years at Acceptable was evidently attributable in large part to the leadership and management of the school.
 KHDA inspectors noted that "The newly-structured leadership has a clear impact on raising students’ progress and ensuring continuous school development.
-Self-evaluation helps the school identify priorities and improve key aspects through good planning and concerted work with the governing board."
-Other key strengths include:

 Despite the very clear improvements noted in this year's inspection report, and the upgrade to Good, it is evident from the inspection report that the school's staff and students alone cannot take all the necessary steps to improve to the next level.
 Further investment from the owners and stronger parental participation are also called for, as can be seen from the key recommendations.
 These include the need to:

-It is evident that Al Khaleej National School is on the path to greater improvement - after so many years at Acceptable, its achievement, in finally making the step up to Good, cannot be under-estimated, particularly as the inspection programme has become more demanding and rigourous over the years.
-It is to be hoped that the investment from GEMS Education in facilities, staff and their development, as well as parental involvement will allow this path to continue.
+It is evident that GEMS Al Khaleej National School is on the path to greater improvement - after many years at Acceptable, its achievement in finally making the step up to Good and maintaining this, cannot be under-estimated.
+This is not the first time, however, that the Inspection team has called upon GEMS to make the investment in facilities, and the pressure must be growing to ensure that this take place.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.